NaimShk07/MERN_Stack_Interview_Prep/04_JavaScript/questions-answers/javascript_qna.md

 - filter: Creates a new array with element that pass a condition.
 - reduce: Reduces the array to a single value.
 - find: Returns the first element that matches a condition.
-- some: Returns true if at least one element matches the condition.
+- some(or): Returns true if at least one element matches the condition.
-- every: Returns true if all elements match the condition.
+- every(and): Returns true if all elements match the condition.

 17. Object/Array destructuring, spread/rest operator